paramraghavan/py_docs_example/README.md

 ## Pydoc
-Similar to the functionality of Perldoc within Perl and Javadoc within Java,
+Create intelligent and beautiful documentation using Sphinx like Javadoc for Java

 <pre>
 Pros:
   Part of the standard Python library, no additional installation required.